 Where the economic value of a bid submitted by a User is greater than the available part of the Financial Limit for at least one Framework Agreement, in accordance with paragraph [1], the User's bid shall be rejected.

-Where the conditions of the LNG Auction provide for simultaneous bidding for more than one LNG Standard Time Slot, a part of the Financial Limit corresponding to the economic value of each bid submitted by a User shall be reserved on the basis of the time series in which bids are submitted.
+Where the conditions of the LNG Auction provide for simultaneous bidding for more than one individual LNG Standard Time Slots or for more than one Time Slot Series, according to the provisions of Article [82A], a part of the Financial Limit corresponding to the economic value of each bid submitted by a User shall be reserved on the basis of the time series in which bids are submitted.

-At the end of the LNG Auction, the Operatotor shall calculate the final amount of the guarantee for each User and for each Framework Agreement, based on the results of the Continuous Capacity Consolidation process, in accordance with the provisions of Article [82B] and the LNG Auction Manual, for each Approved Application resulting from that process.
+At the end of the LNG Auction, the Operator shall calculate the final amount of the guarantee for each User and for each Framework Agreement, based on the results of the Continuous Capacity Consolidation process, in accordance with the provisions of Article [82B] and the LNG Auction Manual, for each Approved Application resulting from that process.

-In the case of a LNG Bundled Capacity booking for which the provision of the relevant services starts within the Years (Y+2) to and including (Y+5), as applicable, from the Year (Y) of the LNG Auction, the User shall, in addition to the guarantee provided during the respective phase of the LNG Auction in the cases (b) and (D) of paragraphs [2] and [3] to provide the Operator with an additional guarantee equal to:
+In the case of a LNG Bundled Capacity booking for which the provision of the relevant services starts within the Years (Y+2) to and including (Y+5), as applicable, from the Year (Y) of the LNG Auction, the User shall, in addition to the guarantee provided during the respective phase of the LNG Auction in the cases (B), (D), (F) and (H) of paragraph [2] and case (B) and (D) of paragraph [3] to provide the Operator with an additional guarantee equal to:

-(a) Twenty-six point four per cent (26,4%) of the value of the Delivery Capacity on a Firm Basis at the LNG Entry Point booked through the LNG Auction, under (B) of paragraph [2];
+Twenty-six point four per cent (26,4%) of the value of the Delivery Capacity on a Firm Basis at the LNG Entry Point booked through the LNG Auction, under (B) and (F) of paragraph [2];

-(b) Twenty six point four per cent (26,4%) of the value of LNG Gasification Capacity booked in the LNG Auction, in case (D) of paragraph [2];
+Twenty six point four per cent (26,4%) of the value of LNG Gasification Capacity booked in the LNG Auction, in cases (D) and (H) of paragraph [2];

-(C) Sixteen percent (16%) of the value of the Delivery Capacity on an Firm Basis at the LNG Entry Point booked through the LNG Auction, in case (B) of paragraph [3];
+(c) Sixteen percent (16%) of the value of the Delivery Capacity on an Firm Basis at the LNG Entry Point booked through the LNG Auction, in case (B) of paragraph [3];

 (d) Twenty four per cent (24%) of the value of the LNG Gasification Capacity booked in the LNG Auction, in case (D) of paragraph [3];